Ganesha

 Although Ganesha has many attributes, he is readily identified by his elephant head and four arms.
 He is widely revered, more specifically, as the remover of obstacles and bringer of good luck; the patron of arts and sciences; and the deva of logic, intellect, and wisdom.
 As the god of beginnings, he is honoured at the start of rites and ceremonies.
 Ganesha is also invoked during writing sessions as a patron of letters and learning.
 Several texts relate anecdotes associated with his birth and exploits.

 Ganesha is mentioned in Hindu texts between the 1st century BCE and 2nd century CE, and a few Ganesha images from the 4th and 5th centuries CE have been documented by scholars.
 Hindu texts identify him as the son of Parvati and Shiva of the Shaivism tradition, but he is a pan-Hindu god found in its various traditions.
 In the Ganapatya tradition of Hinduism, Ganesha is the Supreme Being.
-Ganesha is also considered as the incarnation of "Mahaganapati"(Superior form of Ganesha).
 The principal texts on Ganesha include the Ganesha Purana, the Mudgala Purana, and the Ganapati Atharvasirsha.